drewzh/meshcore-web-docker/README.md

 **Direct Access:** `http://localhost:8080/` (when mapped to port 8080)

-> **🔑 Important**: For Bluetooth functionality, you MUST use HTTPS via a reverse proxy (see HTTPS setup examples above).
+> **🔑 Important**: For Bluetooth functionality, you MUST use HTTPS via a reverse proxy.

 ## Version Management